 In his previous role in RP, Samson was responsible for leading the SkillsFuture initiatives, providing research, consultation and training in workplace learning for the Logistics, Hotel and Biomedical sectors.
 Samson lectured/trained curriculum design and innovation in learning related subjects in Singapore, Malaysia, Indonesia, Sri Lanka and Hong Kong.
 He graduated with a Doctor of Education (EdD) from the University of Western Australia (UWA) in 2007 and a Master’s in Business Administration (MBA) from University of Hull.
 His research interest is in learning innovation and workplace learning.

 Samson is a member of the Executive Board of Association for Problem-based and Active Learning (http://www.panpbl.org/about/#board), the Executive Committee of Educational Research Association of Singapore (ERAS http://eras.org.sg/about-us/executive-committee-current/) and Advisory Board of RMIT School of Engineering, Aviation Industry Advisory Committee, Singapore.

-Shannon Tan is the Journal Manager, and also an Associate Editor, of JALT.
+Shannon Tan is the Journal Manager of JALT.
 She holds a Bachelor degree (double major in Psychology and Management) at Murdoch University via Kaplan Higher Education Singapore.
 She joined Kaplan Singapore and the JALT team as a Research Assistant as of October 2020.